Oliver2Goetz/AIUtils/README.md

 ## Problems
 If you face the problem that the coordinates are not getting updated either try clicking the "refresh" button or reload the mission/level.

+### Special Credits
+Data for the offsets were gathered by using the modding tool [OpenCAGE](https://github.com/MattFiler/OpenCAGE) developed by [MattFiler](https://github.com/MattFiler).